USFWS/secas/about.md

 ## Our vision

-A connected network of lands and waters that supports thriving fish and wildlife populations and improved quality of life for people.
+A connected network of lands and waters that supports thriving fish and wildlife populations and improved quality of life for people

 ## Our goal